 Hannah Chung '16 was a history major at Dartmouth with a focus on 20th-century imperialism.
 She became interested in working at special collections library after participating in Dartmouth's Foreign Studies Program in London where she conducted a research project using archival materials from different libraries across the city.

-As a Lathem Fellow, Hannah initiated the Uncatalogued Realia Project, in which she is using a digital media management platform to create visual finding aids for hundreds of previously undiscoverable realia items.
-She has also organized events for the local community, both within and without Dartmouth, and has designed and facilitated undergraduate active learning sessions that utilize Rauner's primary sources.
-She has also overseen the Instagram account, improved finding aids for several student letter collections, and curated both one-case and three-case exhibits.
-In her remaining months, she will be completing a digital project related to the Dartmouth Vietnam Project.
-After completing the fellowship, Hannah plans to pursue a master’s degree in education.
+As a Lathem Fellow, Hannah initiated the Uncatalogued Realia Project, in which she is used a digital media management platform to create visual finding aids for hundreds of previously undiscoverable realia items.
+She also organized events for the local community, both within and without Dartmouth, and designed and facilitated undergraduate active learning sessions that utilized Rauner's primary sources.
+She also managed our Instagram account, improved finding aids for several student letter collections, and curated both one-case and three-case exhibits.
+In her remaining months, she worked on a digital project related to the Dartmouth Vietnam Project.
+After completing the fellowship, Hannah returned to her hometown of Seoul, South Korea, to work for a year before pursuing a master’s degree in education.

 Bay Lauris ByrneSim '15 was a History and Art History double major at Dartmouth.
 She didn't have one major project at Rauner, but instead initiated and maintained a number of successful tasks, including assisting the Special Collections Education and Outreach Librarian with primary source education, creating and assuming primary responsibility for the library's Instagram account and designing and implementing an online exhibits page and then managing the student workers assigned to data entry for the project.
 She also curated and installed both a single-case and three-case exhibit.
 In addition to these many responsibilities, Bay contributed significantly to a digital humanities project using Rauner's Brut manuscript.

-After her time at Rauner, Bay has spent the past year traveling and researching John Heartfield, a German communist photomontage artist, and his exile experience in Prague and London after he fled from Nazi persecution.
-She has researched in art archives, museums, and the national archive in Berlin, and soon will be heading to London and then on to Prague.
-She is funded by the H. Allen Brooks Traveling Fellowship through Dartmouth's Scholarship Office.
-Bay intends to pursue a Ph.D. in Art History beginning in the fall of 2017.
+After her time at Rauner, Bay spent a year traveling and researching John Heartfield, a German communist photomontage artist, and his exile experience in Prague and London after he fled from Nazi persecution.
+She conducted researched in art archives, museums, and the national archive in Berlin, among others, and was funded by the H. Allen Brooks Traveling Fellowship through Dartmouth's Scholarship Office.
+Bay is currently pursuing a Ph.D. in Art History at Harvard University.

 Maria Fernandez '14 graduated from Dartmouth with a major in History and a minor in Latin American Studies.
 As an undergraduate, she worked as a circulation services student assistant at Paddock Music Library and an archives student assistant at Rauner Special Collections Library.
 As a fellow, Maria was able to continue processing the Grenville Clark papers (ML-7), a project that she had begun at Rauner as an undergraduate.
 She also completed a survey of all born-digital materials found in Rauner’s archival collections and assisted with the library’s education and outreach program by designing and facilitating several undergraduate class sessions.